Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 One of the most popular names in the K-pop scene, BTS enthrals the audience at their concerts and sends ripples across the globe.
 Unwavering support and craze from their devoted fan base, ARMY, incredible tracks and catchy music make each concert a spectacle to remember.

 An insatiable demand for passes to shows by the septet, comprising Jungkook, V, Jimin, Suga, J-Hope, Jin and RM, has seen a surge in prices in the secondary ticket market.
-A CNBC report states that according to secondary ticket marketplace TicketCity, their 2o18 Love Yourself World Tour saw sky-high ticket prices, and in one instance, an expensive ticket was sold for USD 3,850.
+A CNBC report states that according to secondary ticket marketplace TicketCity, their 2o18 Love Yourself World Tour saw sky-high ticket prices, and in one instance, an expensive ticket was sold for USD 3,850 (INR 3.1 lakh approx.).
 It was for the group’s Chicago, US, show and was bought in Massachusetts.

 Elton John’s Farewell Yellow Brick Road tour